dimakura/reforma/core/README.md

 ## HTTP methods

-You can set `baseUrl` and add headers for all HTTP calls in Reforma:
+You can set `baseUrl` and add headers for all HTTP calls in Reforma (this includes HTTP requests from datasources):

 ```js
 Reforma.config.http.baseUrl = 'https://move4.app/api'